vinaychilukuri/vinaychilukuri.github.io/_cases/1 - Inventory-Planner.md

 15 one-on-one User Interviews with primary & secondary users.

 ##### My Allies 🧑🏽‍🚀
-- My manager and his support &mdash; His presence in the initial interviews helped me gain confidence as I was new to the system.
+- My manager - His presence in the initial interviews helped me gain confidence as I was new to the system.
 - Product Managers helped in reaching out to users of the platform and introduced us to them.

 ##### Obstacles ⚔️